-If you follow me on Instagram, and specifically Instagram Stories (twotwentyone), you know about our current porch situation, which I’ve dubbed “The Porch Saga”.
+If you follow me on Instagram, and specifically Instagram Stories (twotwentyone), you know about our current porch situation, which has been dubbed “The Porch Saga”.
 But I’ve been given some other great names for it– “Cement Stories” and “The Real Concrete Disasters of Indiana”.

 I decided to write this blog post because some people have missed bits and pieces, while others don’t have Instagram (I’m sorry, come again?) so they’ve been unable to follow along.